Lands

 Balancing Protection of Cultural Resources with Management of Natural Resources

 As a steward of the land, the corporation strives to balance protection of cultural resources with management of natural resources.
 The land is managed to preserve important historic and cultural aspects of our Native heritage.
-Subsistence is the primary and highest priority use of our lands.
+Subsistence is the primary and highest-priority use of our lands.

 For more information, please email [email protected] or contact the Anchorage corporate office.